 To assess maneuverability, we used each vacuum to clean a test course filled with various obstacles.
 We noted any areas that were difficult to clean, regions that tripped up the vacuums, or obstacles that they became caught on.

-We then assessed the effort it took to push or pull each vacuum, ranking each vacuum side-by-side on a hard floor, low-pile carpet, and medium-pile carpet.
+We then assessed the effort it took to push or pull each vacuum, ranking each vacuum side-by-side on a hard floor, low-pile, and medium-pile carpet.
 Next, we tested the performance of each vacuum at cleaning stairs.
 We did this by comparing the maximum number of stairs reached, this time using the hose attachment on the upright vacuums.
 We also took the weight of each product into account, as well as if the base was prone to tipping over.

 Hard Surface Cleaning

 Cleaning hard surfaces is a relatively small portion of the final score, only accounting for 10% of the total score for each vacuum.
-This is primarily because these products are designed and mainly used for carpet.
+This is primarily because these products are designed for and mainly used on carpets.
 We conducted a similar series of tests to carpet cleaning, once again using rice, cereal, oatmeal, and flour as our test debris particles.
 We also paid particular attention to the cracks in our test hardwood floor, noting if the vacuums extracted all of the debris, particularly flour.

+We ran each vacuum for five minutes over the pet hair-covered areas, assuring that each section of the carpet had at least 10 passes.
 We then went over again with our fresh cleanup vacuum and weighed the hair it picked up, subtracting this from the measured amount to calculate how much pet hair the tested vacuum collected.
 We repeated this somewhat arduous process for each vacuum in our review.